sahal1417/Gradebook-project/README.txt

-In this project we focused mainly data cleaning activities.
+In this project we focused mainly on data cleaning activities.

 Please open the "final_gradebook" file where you will find source code with the documentation.